cadnza/asciidoc-author/readme.md

 ![](https://img.shields.io/visual-studio-marketplace/i/cadnza.asciidoc-author)
 ![](https://img.shields.io/visual-studio-marketplace/stars/cadnza.asciidoc-author)

 A few tiny pushes to make AsciiDoc authoring in VSCode more fun, especially when you're writing [one sentence per line](https://asciidoctor.org/docs/asciidoc-recommended-practices/#one-sentence-per-line).
+Think of it as syntax highlighting for your manuscript. 🎨

 A few of the features:

 -   Multi-line quote support
 -   Formatting for `{l}` and `{r}` as quote attributes if you're using non-standard quotes